gzalles/dsc160_final_group15/README.md

 - Uses ____ and BeautifulSoup4 to scrape WikiArt artworks by art movement.

 [Data Processing]()
-- Processes data...
+- Processes data...picStuff.py is used to batch process images from wikiart into 64x64 pixel format readily understood by TF.

 [Improved WGAN]()
 - Generative model based on GANGogh that generates and classifies artwork by art movement.
+[From here](https://arxiv.org/pdf/1704.00028.pdf) originally and then modified to create the GANGogh.

 [Generative Methods]()
 - Example code to generate artworks.

 Link each of these items to your .ipynb or .py files within this seection, and provide a brief explanation of what the code does.
 Reading this section we should have a sense of how to run your code.